News:

 According to the police, this warehouse was a ‘chop shop’ where the thieves grind down and repaint equipment with new serial numbers before attempting to sell them as refurbished items.

-Implementing a proactive construction job site strategy, utilizing the latest techniques and technology, can effectively minimize losses on job sites and halt thieves' efforts.
+Implementing a proactive strategy for your construction site security needs, utilizing the latest techniques and technology, can minimize job site losses and halt thieves' efforts.

 Heavy equipment theft can result in significant financial losses, often amounting to hundreds of thousands of dollars or more.
 According to a study by LoJack, the top five most stolen equipment pieces were: